 Only a decade old, Prince Group under the leadership of Chen Zhi Cambodia, which oversees more than 80 subsidiaries, is an example of how newer corporations, in particular, are eager to upend the script and diversify Cambodian workplaces at a faster rate than what many are used to.

 Young girls in Cambodia looking for role models now have many more options.
 It will be equally important for female leaders to make themselves available and offer mentorship and talks to inspire peers.

 More needs to be done

 These improvements should not mask the fact that there’s a real divide between men and women in Cambodia.
 Earlier in the year, the UN Development Programme (UNDP) announced for the first time the gender wage gap in Cambodia.
 On average, the UNDP estimates the gender wage gap to be 19% suggesting women earn nearly a fifth less for the same work than men (but even that is likely a gross underestimate).

 Marital status was found to be the most important determinant of women’s wage employment.
-An increase in family size and the education level of the head of the household, on the other hand, increased the likelihood of women becoming wage earners.
+On the other hand, an increase in family size and the education level of the head of the household increased the likelihood of women becoming wage earners.

 However, as life returns to normal following comprehensive vaccination levels in Cambodia, we must not forget that progress has been made in recent years.

 Even as the COVID-19 pandemic has decimated revenues for businesses, investments in education, health, and female employment must be sustained as part of the economic recovery.